-This paragraph has been supplied by Citigroup Global Markets Inc.: Citigroup Global Markets Inc., an Underwriter of the 2020 Series H Bonds, has entered into a retail distribution agreement with Fidelity Capital Markets, a division of National Financial Services LLC (together with its affiliates, "Fidelity").
+This paragraph has been supplied by Citigroup Global Markets Inc.: Citigroup Global Markets Inc., an Underwriter of the 2020 Bonds and one of the Remarketing Agents of the 2016 Series C-2 Bonds, has entered into a retail distribution agreement with Fidelity Capital Markets, a division of National Financial Services LLC (together with its affiliates, "Fidelity").
 Under this distribution agreement, Citigroup Global Markets Inc. may distribute municipal securities to retail investors at the original issue price through Fidelity.
 As part of this arrangement, Citigroup Global Markets Inc. will compensate Fidelity for its selling efforts.

 This paragraph has been supplied by J.P.
 Morgan Securities LLC: J.P.
-Morgan Securities LLC ("JPMS"), one of the Underwriters of the 2020 Series H Bonds, has entered into negotiated dealer agreements (each, a "Dealer Agreement") with each of Charles Schwab & Co., Inc. ("CS&Co.") and LPL Financial LLC ("LPL") for the retail distribution of certain securities offerings at the original issue prices.
-Pursuant to each Dealer Agreement, each of CS&Co. and LPL may purchase 2020 Series H Bonds from JPMS at the original issue price less a negotiated portion of the selling concession applicable to any 2020 Series H Bonds that such firm sells.
+Morgan Securities LLC ("JPMS"), one of the Underwriters of the 2020 Bonds and one of the Remarketing Agents of the 2016 Series C-2 Bonds, has entered into negotiated dealer agreements (each, a "Dealer Agreement") with each of Charles Schwab & Co., Inc. ("CS&Co.") and LPL Financial LLC ("LPL") for the retail distribution of certain securities offerings at the original issue prices.
+Pursuant to each Dealer Agreement, each of CS&Co. and LPL may purchase 2020 Bonds and 2016 Series C-2 Bonds from JPMS at the original issue price less a negotiated portion of the selling concession applicable to any 2020 Bonds and 2016 Series C-2 Bonds that such firm sells.

-This paragraph has been supplied by Morgan Stanley & Co.
-LLC: Morgan Stanley & Co.
-LLC, one of the Underwriters of the 2020 Series H Bonds, has entered into a retail distribution arrangement with its affiliate Morgan Stanley Smith Barney LLC.
-As part of the distribution arrangement, Morgan Stanley & Co.
-LLC may distribute municipal securities to retail investors through the financial advisor network of Morgan Stanley Smith Barney LLC.
-As part of this arrangement, Morgan Stanley & Co.
-LLC may compensate Morgan Stanley Smith Barney LLC for its selling efforts with respect to the 2020 Series H Bonds.
+This paragraph has been supplied by BofA Securities, Inc.: BofA Securities, Inc., an Underwriter of the 2020 Bonds and a Remarketing Agent of the 2016 Series C-2 Bonds, has entered into a distribution agreement with its affiliate Merrill Lynch, Pierce, Fenner & Smith Incorporated ("MLPF&S").
+As part of this arrangement, BofA Securities, Inc. may distribute securities to MLPF&S, which may in turn distribute such securities to investors through the financial advisor network of MLPF&S. As part of this arrangement, BofA Securities, Inc. may compensate MLPF&S as a dealer for their selling efforts with respect to the 2020 Bonds and the 2016 Series C-2 Bonds.